 However, the boy’s family and members of the church assert that his condition was improving prior to removal due to the alternative therapies the boy had been undergoing, and that traditional western medicines, including vaccinations, had an adverse effect upon his health in the past.

 Controversial Facebook posts

 Between July 4 and 11 last year, Church of Ubuntu secretary Paul Robert Burton posted a number of messages and videos to his Facebook timeline featuring information about the boy, including his name, treating doctor, condition and the treatment he was undergoing.

 Despite being asked by FACS on July 6 to remove the material, Mr Burton did not do so.
 He subsequently took the posts down after being summoned to the Equity Division of the NSW Supreme Court on July 13 and ordered to.

 The Supreme Court issued a suppression order on July 18 that prohibits Mr Burton from publishing the name and any image of the child or the child’s parents, names and images of medical practitioners providing services to the child, or any proceedings in the NSW Children’s Court.

 Well-known medicinal cannabis practitioner Dr Andrew Katelaris was also subject to the terms of the suppression order.
-The doctor is currently being detained at Cessnock prison after being arrested last year, after a quantity of cannabis was allegedly found in his St Ives home.
+The doctor is currently being detained at Cessnock prison after being arrested last year, over a quantity of cannabis that was allegedly found in his St Ives home.